rubendhz/houdini-gsplat-renderer/README.md

 - https://github.com/aras-p/UnityGaussianSplatting
 - https://github.com/antimatter15/splat

+# Final notes
+This project is licensed under a _copyleft_ AGPL-3.0 license.
+If you require a different arrangement, please feel free to reach out to discuss alternative options.
-If you create something cool and share it on social media, I’d love to check it out.
+Also, if you create something cool and share it on social media, I’d love to check it out.
 Please consider tagging [me](https://www.linkedin.com/in/rubendz/) ;)

 **Keep splatting!**